AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report Draft.md

 ### Procedure

-The system was fully automated through Process Control and Data Acquisition (ProCoDA) to run three trials at each of the target turbidity (100, 80, 60, 40, and 20 NTU), starting at the highest target turbidity and ending with the lowest.
+The system was fully automated through Process Control and Data Acquisition (ProCoDA) to run at the target turbidity, 20 NTU.
 PID CONTROL turned on the clay pump and ran for 15 minutes to allow for the system to reach and maintain the target turbidity.
 The next state, EXPERIMENT, started the coagulant pump and ran for three hours.
 This was the state from which the team collected the data.
 After EXPERIMENT, CLEANING (AIR) ran for four minutes.
 This state stoped the coagulant and clay pump, and started the 1 RPM air pump to introduce air into the system.
 The last state was CLEANING (WATER), which ran for five minutes and turned off the air pump to allow the water to force the air bubbles through the system.
 For more details on the team's ProCoDA method file, refer to the manual.

 To run a experiment, the C-NARC ProCoDA method file was first opened and the blue influent valve was set to the open position.
 In manual operation, ProCoDA's state was changed to ON, which turned on the mixer and the water pump.
 The water pump was manually started at 76rpm and the red effluent valve was set to the open position after a brief delay to prevent back-flow of wastewater.
 Then, ProCoDA was switched from manual to automatic operation, after which the clay pump automatically turned on.
 Fifteen minutes later, before ProCoDA switched to the EXPERIMENT state, the pressure sensors were zeroed through ProCoDA.
-The experiment was left to run for three trials at each target turibidity.
+The experiment was left to run for three trials at the target turibidity.
 Finally, the change in pressure and the accumulation of head loss in the flocculator were observed for each trial.

 ## Results and Analysis
 Present an observation (results), then explain what happened (analysis).
 Each paragraph should focus on one aspect of your results.
 In that same paragraph, you should interpret that result.